 There are many foods that you can eat over the Thanksgiving holiday that will boost fertility.
 As you feast your eyes on the Thanksgiving table, use this opportunity to load up on vegetables and other fertility friendly ingredients that you may not normally eat in order to improve your fertility.
-(Don’t eat too much, because being overweight can contribute to infertility issues.)
+(Don’t eat too much, because being overweight can contribute to infertility issues).
+So, as long as your partner is taking d’aspartic acid supplements and you are eating all the right foods, your chances of conceiving skyrocket.

 Fertility Boosting Thanksgiving Dishes and Nutrients